 The other really unique part of Plaza Inn breakfast is that it includes a nod to our favorite Plaza Inn lunch and dinner items: fried chicken with biscuits and gravy.
 It’s a boneless fried chicken thigh, and we were toadally frogcited to dig in!

 Traditional hot foods such as eggs, bacon, sausage, potatoes (plus the chicken and biscuits) are in the middle of the buffet line.
 The made-to-order omelet station is on the left.
 Minnie waffles, French toast and oatmeal are to the right.
 Breads, pastries, croissants, desserts and fruit are centrally located.
 Dry cereal and the drinks area are to the sides (coffee, tea, juice, soft drinks and milk).
 You’ll grab a tray and the servers will fill your plate as you desire.
-You’ll grab your own beverages, napkins and plastic utensils.
-That last part may be just a temporary thing.
 I hope you’ve arrived hungry because it’s all-you-care-to-enjoy!
-If you are gluten-free, be sure to ask about gluten-free waffles.
+If you are gluten-free, be sure to ask about gluten-free waffles and let them know when you check in.
+They are not out with the other foods.

 Characters at Minnie & Friends Breakfast in the Park

 Now we are getting to the important part of character dining — the characters!
-Again, the character selection is modified at the moment.
+Again, the character selection may be modified at the moment.
 Minnie is a guarantee, but the others could be anyone.
 When we visited, Winnie the Pooh, Tigger, Chip 'n' Dale, Daisy Duck and Pluto also stopped by and visited our table.
-On other days, we have seen Piglet and Perla (a mouse from "Cinderella") mixed in.
+On other days, we have seen Piglet, Rabbit and Perla (a mouse from "Cinderella") mixed in.
 So the characters may vary and the way that they parade around the restaurant may evolve over time.

 This is a different crew than we experienced previously.
 Plaza Inn usually has the greatest number of characters at a character dining location.
 And the characters are of a greater variety, with characters from different stories and areas of the park.